kelvinsekx/portfolio/src/content/articles/mern-native-setup/index.md

 There are different ways to either install or download node.

+> If you have node on your system please skip this section.

 To install node visit https://nodejs.org/en/download/.
 It is pretty simple all you have to do is to select your OS and follow the instructions there.
 If you are done with the installation come back to this article.
 I will be right here waiting.

 To confirm node is on your computer, use `$ node --version ` on your terminal.
 This should print the current node version on your computer.

-Node pre-installs node package manager (NPM) to your computer too.
+Node does not come alone.
+It pre-installs node package manager (NPM) to your computer too.
 You can confirm by putting `$ npm --version` into your terminal.
-And this should print out the current version too.
+And this should print out the current version.

 If something got wrong with your installations, please visit https://www.npmjs.com/get-npm.
 You should see updated info on node and npm download there.